Worry and anxiety tend to be interchangeable in daily conversations. “I’m so anxious about my upcoming test” means the same as, “I am so worried”.

 2. Worry makes sense, anxiety is irrational.

-Anxiety rarely makes sense outside of our own thoughts.
+Anxiety, on the other hand, rarely makes sense outside of our own thoughts.
 And it tends to be dramatic.

 “I said too much in that meeting” soon becomes, “and my boss will hate me, and I’ll get fired, become destitute and live in a box on the street.”